opeakinfenwa/QR-Generator-Service/Readme.md

 # QR Code Generator Service

 An extensible backend service built with **Express.js** and **PostgreSQL**, allowing users to generate, manage, and track QR codes.
-This system follows a clear separation of concerns using a project-based structure (services, controllers, repositories, configs), while leveraging **raw SQL** for performance and control.
+This system follows a clear separation of concerns using a project based structure (services, controllers, repositories, configs), while leveraging **raw SQL** for performance and control.

 > Redis-based caching is also integrated to reduce redundant QR generation, improving response times and overall system efficiency.

 ## Architecture Overview

-The service follows a **modular yet pragmatic structure** for real-world backend development.
-It avoids strict Domain-Driven Design (DDD) but maintains logical separation through well-scoped directories:
+The service follows a **modular yet pragmatic structure** for real world backend development.
+It avoids strict Domain Driven Design (DDD) but maintains logical separation through well scoped directories:

 ## Modules